KMahoney/kmahoney.github.io/_posts/2018-12-05-microservices-and-availability.markdown

 # Microservices and Availability

-I often hear the claim that microservices improve availability and reliability.
-It can be true when they are done well, but when these systems are built naively, adding services actually reduces availability and reliability.
+I often hear the claim that microservices improve availability.
+However, when these systems are built naively, adding services actually reduces availability.

-The networks that connect services and the services themselves are unreliable. **If you require all your services to be available to function then adding additional services will reduce the availability of the system.**
+The networks that connect services and the services themselves are unreliable. **If you require all your services to be available to function then adding additional services will reduce the availability of the system.** Or in terms of individual services, **the more services your service depends on, the less available your service will be.**

+When people are splitting up a service in to smaller services, they rarely seem to consider that they might be making things worse.

+How much worse does it make things?
 Take the example where service C depends on services A and B, either in breadth:

 <img width="150" height="125" src="/img/articles/microservice-pattern-1.svg" />